 Transgender Guidance - Children

-Practice to support trans children and young people should be embedded across policies and curriculum and build on best practice already in place.
+Practice to support trans children and young people should be embedded across policies and curriculum.
 This will help schools meet the Public Sector Duty of the Equality Act and eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations.

-The Trans Inclusion Schools Toolkit has been produced to Support trans, non-binary and gender questioning children and young people in educational settings.
+The Trans Inclusion Schools Toolkit has been designed to support trans, non-binary and gender questioning children and young people in educational settings.